-Outline of proposal in the consultation document
+Outline of proposal in the first consultation document

-- 3.1 The consultation document proposed the continuation of a simple price control with the features summarised below. - The control period going forward would be for calendar years rather than the current 31 March year: - This would mean that the final year of the current price control would be for 9 months ending 31 December rather than a full year. - This would have some impact on the profitability, all other things being equal, given that it would bring forward the use of lower traffic forecasts and lower costs for the new control period.
-It would also imply a gain to NERL due to the benefits of relatively more peak months in the nine months April to December compared to a full year. - The CAA proposed not to make any adjustment from the above effects on profitability.
-The effects of bringing forward traffic and forecasts appear to cancel each other out while the unanticipated benefit to NERL in 2014/5 was not expected to be as great as the revenue shortfall due to lower traffic in that year compared to what was anticipated for CP3. - 3.3 The correction term would be changed so that it operates two years in arrears, when all the relevant information is known in line with the approach for Eurocontrol Charges.
-(It is currently specified to operate one year in arrears based on forecasts.)
-5 - The price control would take the form CPI-Z rather than the current RPI-Z: - This will make the indexation consistent with the requirements for the vast majority of NERL's services regulated under SES and thus avoid administrative complexity. - The value of CPI-Z would be set at an expected level equivalent to what it would have been if specified as RPI-Z.
+- 2.1 The first consultation document proposed the continuation of a simple price control with the features summarised below. - The control period going forward would be for calendar years rather than the current 31 March year: - This would mean that the final year of the current price control would be for 9 months ending 31 December 2014 rather than a full year. - This would have some impact on profitability, all other things being equal, given that it would bring forward the use of lower traffic forecasts and lower costs for the new control period.
+It would also imply a gain to NERL due to the benefits of relatively more peak months in the nine months April to December compared to a full year. - The CAA proposed not to make any adjustment for the above effects on profitability.
+The effects of bringing forward traffic and forecasts appeared to cancel each other out while the unanticipated benefit to NERL in 2014/5 was not expected to be as great as the revenue shortfall due to lower traffic in that year compared to what was anticipated for CP3. - 2.3 The correction term would be changed so that it would operate two years in arrears, when all the relevant information would be known in line with the approach for Eurocontrol Charges.
+(It was currently specified to operate one year in arrears based on forecasts.)
+4 - 2.4 The price control would take the form CPI-Z rather than the current RPI-Z5:

-In practice this correction mechanism has not been active because NERL has charged at exactly the allowed maximum rate.
+4 In practice this correction mechanism has not been active because NERL has charged at exactly the allowed maximum rate.
 It remains a technical possibility that NERL could charge at more or less than the allowed maximum rate.